hwang2006/Generative-AI-with-LLMs-Practices-on-Perlmutter/README.md

              JOBID PARTITION     NAME     USER ST       TIME  NODES NODELIST(REASON) XXXXXXXX shared_gp jupyter_    elvis  R   00:00:10      1 nid001512
 ```
+## Lab Exercises
+Now, you are ready to do Generative AI with LLMs practices.
+After cloing this GitHub repository on your scratch directory (e.g., /scratch/$USER), you should able to see the the lab exercised files through the Jupyter Notebook interface that you have launced.
+You could start with Lab_1_summarize_dialogue.ipynb just by clickihng it that covers prompt engineering exercises.

 ## Reference
 [[DeepLearning.AI Online Course] Generative AI with Large Language Models](https://www.coursera.org/learn/generative-ai-with-llms)